SabaGholizadehAnsari/ltl-pxevaluation/README.md

 ## Replication instructions
-to replicate the results, you need to run "Test_ZenopuslevelSpecifications" test file, located at src/test/java/ux.pxtesting.ltl.offline
+to replicate the results, you need to run "Test_ZenopuslevelSpecifications" test file usgin ecliple, located at src/test/java/ux.pxtesting.ltl.offline location of trace file.... origiaal speification pdf.file
+-java version at least 11.

+EmoSTL is written in Java.
+It requires Java-11 or higher.
+The project is Maven-based.

+To build just do mvn compile from the project's root.
+This will automatically download all its dependencies and then compile the project.

+Run the testclass `Test_ZenopuslevelSpecifications`.
+It verifies all set specifications over the given game trace files:

+mvn test -Dtest=" ux.pxtesting.ltl.offline.Test_ZenopuslevelSpecifications"

 ## General information about the Library